Expat Insurance Guide Spain (2026): Health, Home, Car & Visa Cover

 For a full explanation of how funeral plans work for foreigners, see:

-Repatriation coverage removes logistical and financial burden from families during cross-border emergencies.
+Repatriation removes logistical and financial burden during emergencies.

 To understand where this coverage appears and when it applies, see: